 The law applicable to charities in England and Wales, the Charities Act 2011, Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the charity and of the incoming resources and application of resources, including the income and expenditure, of the charity for that period.
-In preparing those financial statements, the trustees are required to
+In preparing those financial statements, the trustees are required to prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charity SORP;
+- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charity SORP; - make judgements and estimates that are reasonable and prudent;